Non-Academic Code of Conduct

 F. Alcohol and drugs

-1. Attendance in class or at any College activity under the influence of alcohol or drugs is cause for disciplinary action.
+1. Attendance in class or at any College activity or on any College property under the influence of alcohol or drugs is cause for disciplinary action.

 2. Unauthorized use or possession of alcohol is cause for disciplinary action.